jknack/modern-web-app/mwa-wro4j/README.md

 ```

 MWA takes the view's name: **home** and look for a group in the wro file with
 the same name.
-If that group isn't found to fallback to the group named as:
+If that group isn't found it will look for a group named:
 **defaults**.

 Later, in your views you can include the js/css by doing: